 - Height 6' 1", Weight 180 lb.

-Alfonso Soriano is a major star who has played eleven years in the majors through 2009, and is one of the few players to ever hit 40 home runs and steal 40 bases in the same season (the others are Jose Canseco, Barry Bonds, and Alex Rodriguez).
+Alfonso Soriano was a major star who has played sixteen years in the majors through 2014, and was one of the few players to ever hit 40 home runs and steal 40 bases in the same season (the others are Jose Canseco, Barry Bonds, and Alex Rodriguez).

 He had the unusual circumstance of hitting 46 home runs but driving in fewer than 100 RBI, as a result of being used as the team's leadoff hitter for most of the season.
 During that year he also stole 40 bases.
 And if that wasn't enough he hit 40 doubles - making the first 40-40-40 club.

 Soriano's career began in Japan with the Hiroshima Carp, training at their Carp Academy for Dominican players.
 He played for their ni-gun in 1996 and 1997.
 In 1997 at age 21, he was promoted briefly to the varsity team, wearing uniform number 74; he appeared in nine games, batting .118 (2 for 17) with two walks.
 Soriano did not enjoy the grueling practices in Japan and hired agent Don Nomura to try to find a way out.